HOW DO I START USING MY STAMPS?

 Your clear, photopolymer stamps will arrive on a printed acetate backing, and will be a little sticky to start.
 Don't fret - that's just part of normal manufacturing, but it does mean your stamps need to be primed for optimal ink transfer.

 To prime your stamps, you can use an eraser and gently rub it over your stamp, until the shiny coating becomes dull.
 We find this a little messy, so instead, we recommend spritzing a little water on a microfibre cloth, and rubbing your stamps gently, until the shiny coating becomes dull.
 Be sure you do this only on the side that you will be stamping with, so that the other side remains sticky, and easily attachable to your clear stamping block.
 Also, we recommend using a microfibre cloth that is entirely lint free and does not produce static electricity, so as to ensure that your stamps stay free of lint, dust, and other particles that may affect stamping quality.
+This shammy works wonders!

-You may find it helpful to do a few test impressions, before moving to your final project.
+If you are just starting out, you may find it helpful to do a few test impressions, before moving to your final project.

 The beauty of clear stamps is that they are see-though, so you can see exactly where your image will stamp and how much pressure to apply.